The top 5 IT problems for SMEs and how to resolve them

 5. Keeping up with change & innovation

 The pace of change in the IT sector is incredibly fast.
-It seems that every day there is a new product, solution, piece of software, best practice update that will not only transform your business, but is essential if you want to keep pace with the competition.
-The difficulty lies in not only keeping up with all these changes, but also being able to identify what is a necessity, what is a worthwhile investment and what is a gimmick.
-Ideally you need to have someone in management role who deals directly with IT advancement, and works consistently with other departments to ensure seamless integration.
+It seems that every day there is a new product, solution, piece of software, best practice update that will not only transform your business but is essential if you want to keep pace with the competition.
+The difficulty lies in not only keeping up with all these changes but also being able to identify what is a necessity, what is a worthwhile investment and what is a gimmick.
+Ideally, you need to have someone in a management role who deals directly with IT advancement and works consistently with other departments to ensure seamless integration.
 However this can be a challenge for small businesses who have limited resources, so another alternative is to work with an IT support provider who have the resources, expertise and experience to keep up with technological change and who can advise you on the right investments.
 A quality IT support provider will make recommendations backed by a clear business case, rather than just using a new release as a sales opportunity.